 Except I’m starting to wonder what “tolerable” really looks like.

-As you all know, I’m been suffering from severe fatigue for the past seven months—though it had been building up for at least three years—along with tremors, muscle weakness, and a loss of balance that couldn’t be explained by the fibromyalgia or the interstitial cystitis diagnoses.
+I’ve been suffering from severe fatigue for the past seven months—though it had been building up for at least three years—along with tremors, muscle weakness, and a loss of balance that can’t really be explained by the fibromyalgia or the interstitial cystitis diagnoses.
 For the past few months, my energy has been so limited that, in order to get an hour or so’s worth of clear thought a day—just to be able to write a blog post or two!—I have to spend the rest of the day in bed doing little but watching TV.
 Every action on my part means extreme sacrifice, because I have so little to give in the first place.
 Think of the Biblical widow’s mite, but, like, way less inspiring.

 At my last appointment with my physiatrist, though, I finally heard something that made me realize I’ve been going about this all wrong.